There seems to be some perverse human characteristic that likes to make easy things difficult.

 In our case, BCWS = PV = 50% x 100 million = 50 million

 I hope you have an appreciation for Earned Value Analysis now.
-Many advanced tools, including Celoxis (the tool we develop), automatically calculate all these numbers for project managers, thus ensuring they spend more time managing projects than number crunching.
+Many advanced tools, including Celoxis (the portfolio management tool we develop), automatically calculate all these numbers for project managers, thus ensuring they spend more time managing projects than number crunching.